smt923/neomerge/README.md

 ```
 #FieldsofDead = FoD
 ```
-After running neomerge once again, this will automatically exclude any lines that begin with a # from being added to `getmods.php`, thus allowing you to easily temporarily disable mods.
+After running neomerge once again, this will automatically exclude any lines that begin with a # from being added to `getmods.php`, thus allowing you to easily temporarily disable mods (As well as nicely seperate groups of mods).

 ## Backups of getmods.php